AndriyMulyar/bert_document_classification/README.md

 # Notes
 - You will need a GPU to apply these models if you would like any hint of speed in your predictions.
-- Alternatively, for bulk document prediction where speed is not of concern lots of available memory and CPU cores would do the trick.
+- For bulk prediction where speed is not of concern lots of available memory and CPU cores would do the trick.
 - Model downloads are cached in `~/.cache/torch/bert_document_classification/`.
 Try clearing this folder if you have issues.

 # Acknowledgement
-If you found this useful, consider citing our accepted extended abstract accepted at NeurIPS ML4Health 2019.
+If you found this project useful to your work, consider citing our accepted extended abstract accepted at NeurIPS ML4Health 2019.

 ```
 Format bibtex citation